scrapy-plugins/scrapy-zyte-api/docs/usage/session.rst

     ZYTE_API_SESSION_CHECKER = MySessionChecker

-You can also use :setting:`ZYTE_API_SESSION_COUNT` to customize the number of concurrent sessions to use.
+Session checking can be useful to work around scenarios where session initialization fails, e.g. due to rendering issues, IP-geolocation mismatches, A-B tests, etc. It can also help in cases where website sessions expire before Zyte API sessions.

+scrapy-zyte-api also gives you control over the number of sessions in the pool (:setting:`ZYTE_API_SESSION_COUNT`) or the number of :ref:`unsuccessful responses <zyte-api-unsuccessful-responses>` needed to discard a session (:setting:`ZYTE_API_SESSION_MAX_ERRORS`).